-- Pre-employment screening: Each Seller/Servicer must conduct, or retain a qualified third party to conduct, thorough background verification checks (screening) for all candidates for employment or contractor status who will have access to Freddie Mac information - Confidentiality and acceptable use: Before granting access to Freddie Mac information or systems, a Seller/Servicer must have in place written requirements that apply to its employees and, where relevant, contractors and third-party users, that require such employees, contractors, and third-party users to appropriately use and maintain the confidentiality of Freddie Mac information and systems - Information security awareness, education and training: Each Seller/Servicer must provide information security awareness training to all employees of its organization, and, where relevant, contractors and other third party users of the Seller/Servicer's information technology.
-The awareness training must be current in substance, reflecting up to date vulnerabilities, threats and techniques and provide information on roles and responsibilities for all users in protecting information at the Seller/Servicer, along with practical ways to incorporate information security into daily routines, as well as awareness of various types of phishing campaigns and techniques.
-Information security awareness, education and training: Each Seller/Servicer must provide information security awareness training to all employees of its organization, and, where relevant, contractors and other third-party users of the Seller/Servicer's information technology.
+Pro-employment screening: Each Seller/Servicer must conduct, or retain a qualified third party to conduct, thorough background verification checks (screening) for all candidates for employment or contractor status who will have access to Freddie Mac information Pre-employment screening: Each Seller/Servicer must conduct, or retain a qualified third party to conduct, thorough background verification checks (screening)

+for all candidates for employment or contractor status who will have access to Freddie Mac information.

+- Confidentiality and acceptable use: Before granting access to Freddie Mae information or systems, a Soller/Servicer must have in place written requirements that apply to its employees, contractors, and third party users to appropriately use and maintain the confidentiality of Freddie Mac information and systems.
+Confidentiality and acceptable use: Before granting access to Freddie Mac information or systems, a Seller/Servicer must have in place written requirements that apply to its employees and, where relevant, contractors and third-party users, that require such employees, contractors, and third-party users to appropriately users, that require such employees, contractors, and third-party users to appropriately use and maintain the confidentiality of Freddie Mac information and systems. - Information security awareness, education and training: Each Seller/Servicer must provide information security awareness training to all employees of its organization, and, where relevant, contractors and other third-party users of the Seller/Servicer's information technology.
 The training must be current in substance, reflecting up-to-date vulnerabilities, threats and techniques and provide information on roles and responsibilities for all users in protecting information at the Seller/Servicer, along with practical ways to incorporate information security into daily routines, as well as awareness of various types of phishing campaigns and techniques.